wuyenlin/pebrt/README.md

-### Installation
+## Quick start
 Clone the repository and install required dependencies to proceed.
 ```
 git clone https://github.com/wuyenlin/pebrt
 cd pebrt/
 pip3 install -r requirements.txt
 ```

+### Dataset setup
+This instruction only focuses on the setup of Human3.6M.
 For dataset setup, please refer to [`DATASETS.md`](DATASETS.md).
+While MPI-INF-3DHP can be used to train, the evaluation on their test set is not implemented here.

 ### Evaluation our pre-trained models
 Download pre-trained models from [Google Drive](https://drive.google.com/drive/folders/1OYqnEO28A0Ft5XAw4YeBzkK9NNOknZqh?usp=sharing).
-For example, to run evaluation on 4 layers of Transformer Encoders:
+For example, to run evaluation on 4 layers of Transformer encoders:
 ```
-python3 lift.py --num_layers 4 --eval --checkpoint ./all_4_lay_epoch_latest.bin
+python3 lift.py --num_layers 4 --eval --checkpoint /path/to/all_4_lay_epoch_latest.bin
 ```

-## Training from scratch
+### Training from scratch
 To start training the model with 1 layer of Transformer Encoder, run
 ```
 python3 lift.py --num_layers 1